-If your system is managed by the Hardware Management Console(HMC), use the HMC to replace a control panel.
-For instructions, see Exchanging a part by using the HMC.
+If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a control panel.
+For instructions, see Replacing a part by using the HMC.
 If you do not have an HMC, complete this procedure to replace a control panel.